top of page

 Feed and Conserve IL

-Compost and Digestate Market Bill (SB1397) and Food Recovery and Diversion Bill (SB1398)
+Compost and Digestate Market Bill (SB1397) and Food Recovery and Diversion Bill (HB1707/SB1398)

 Senator Adriane Johnson and a group of supporters standing in front of Midwest Organics Recycling compost pile

 Senator Adriane Johnson has introduced two companion bills to strengthen food scrap diversion and compost market development in Illinois.
 The Compost and Digestate Market Development Bill (SB1397) creates a grant program to expand and study compost and digestate use.
-The Food Recovery and Diversion Bill (SB1398) establishes a clear path for food scrap diversion from landfills.
+The Food Recovery and Diversion Bill (HB1707/SB1398) establishes a clear path for food scrap diversion from landfills.

 "SB 1398 is critical legislation that will help Illinois transition to a more sustainable and circular food system by reducing methane emissions, increasing food diversion, and fostering economic growth.
 Food waste is not just an environmental issue—it’s an economic and climate imperative.
 Landfills are the third-largest source of methane emissions in the U.S., with food waste responsible for 58% of those emissions.